-Part-time Home (UK) student funding
+Part-time Home (UK) student funding for 2019/20 entry

 The fee loan is paid directly to the University.
 Find out how and when you repay your loan.

 You can apply for a means-tested loan each year for your living expenses, which is paid into your bank account at the beginning of each term.

 How much loan you can get depends firstly on your ‘course intensity’.
 Course intensity measures your course each year compared to an equivalent full-time course.
 To work this out, you need to know how many module credits you'll study when you apply for the loan.
 The table below shows the maximum maintenance loan amounts per academic year depending on the intensity of your course, ie the number of credits you're studying per academic year.